SMSPIRITUALITY—MEDIA

 Householder and renunciate

 The discipline takes two forms.
-In the renunciate the text addresses, brahmacarya is sexual abstention — the celibate vow that the brahmacārin student stage prefigures and that the sannyāsin renunciate of the fourth life-stage takes as a permanent commitment.
-In the householder, who is the more numerous practitioner the Sūtras are also addressed to, the discipline is the conservation of the energy within the conduct of married life: continence not as the absence of sexual relation but as the moderation by which the force is not dissipated into a continuous current of habitual expenditure.
-The classical commentary attaches no precise prescription to the householder form — the Sūtras are characteristically reticent on numerical rules — and the lineage reads the discipline as held in the practitioner's own awareness of what conserves the energy and what disperses it.
-The *Yoga Sūtras*' eight-limbed architecture treats brahmacarya as paired with the other four *yamas* under the same logic: the inner work the later limbs name is held in place by the conditions of life the yamas describe, and a practitioner whose sexual life is structured around compulsion rather than choice will find the inner limbs operating on a depleted substrate.
+For the renunciate, brahmacarya means sexual abstention.
+It is the celibate vow the brahmacārin student stage prefigures and that the sannyāsin renunciate of the fourth life-stage takes as a permanent commitment.
+For the householder, who makes up the majority of practitioners, the discipline is different.
+It is conservation of the energy within the conduct of married life: continence not as the absence of sexual relation but as the moderation that prevents habitual dissipation.
+The classical commentary attaches no precise prescription to the householder form.
+The Sūtras are reticent on numerical rules, and the lineage reads the discipline as held in the practitioner's own awareness of what conserves energy and what disperses it.
+The Sūtras' eight-limbed architecture pairs brahmacarya with the other four *yamas* under the same logic.
+The inner work the later limbs name is held in place by the conditions the yamas describe.
+A practitioner whose sexual life is structured around compulsion rather than choice will find the inner limbs operating on a depleted substrate.

 Where to encounter it